D4rkm4g1c/d4rkm4g1c.github.io/README.md

 ## Deployment

 The website is ready for deployment on GitHub Pages or any static hosting service.
-All assets are optimized for performance.
+All assets are optimised for performance.

 ## License